JJ/dogesr/README.md

 ## Examples

-This package includes a couple of vignettes.
+This package includes a few vignettes.
 Once installed, write `vignette("dogesr")` to check what's available.
 Also

 * `vignette("doges-family-types")` for how to use the family types data set
 * `vignette("doges-terms")` to analyze the amount of time the doges lived/ruled using data provided in this package.